paularamo/v51-gs-draft/docs/getting_started/focused_getting_starteds/FiftyOne_Zoo/index.md

 # Getting Started with the FiftyOne Zoo

+Welcome to the FiftyOne Zoo!
+This interactive guide will walk you through using, customizing, and extending the Zoo’s capabilities with datasets and models — all from within Jupyter Notebooks.

 ## Who this is for

-This experience is designed for data scientists, ML engineers, and computer vision practitioners looking to explore and extend the FiftyOne Zoo — a unified interface to datasets and models.
+This experience is designed for:
+- **Data scientists** looking to explore CV datasets quickly
+- **ML engineers** wanting to prototype with pre-trained models
+- **Computer vision practitioners** seeking to integrate custom models

-Whether you're experimenting with public data, applying pre-trained models, or sharing your own assets, the Zoo helps you accelerate visual AI workflows.
+Whether you're exploring public data, testing models, or wrapping your own contributions, the Zoo helps you streamline your computer vision workflows.

 ## Assumed Knowledge

+To get the most out of this series, you should have:
-- Python and Jupyter basics
+- Basic knowledge of Python and Jupyter Notebooks
 - Familiarity with CV tasks (classification, detection, segmentation)
-- Some FiftyOne experience is helpful but not required
+- Some exposure to FiftyOne (optional but helpful)

 ## Time to complete

-30–45 minutes for step1 and step2
-60+ minutes for step3 and step4
+- **Step 1:** 20–30 minutes
+- **Step 2:** 15–20 minutes
+- **Step 3:** 30–45+ minutes (more if wrapping your own model)

 ## Required packages

+Before getting started, make sure the following packages are installed:

 ```bash
 pip install fiftyone torch torchvision